hashgraph/hedera-services/platform-sdk/docs/base/logging/logging.md

 # Marker-specific logging configuration
 logging.marker.CONFIG = ENABLED

-# Additional handler configuration
-logging.handler.NAME.level = WARN
 ```

+### Handlers

-To further refine our logging system, we have incorporated the concept of handlers.
-These handlers allow for more granular control over logging behavior.
-Each handler can be distinctly named and configured using the prefix `logging.handler.NAME`, where `NAME` is a unique identifier for the handler.
-This structure enables us to apply handler-specific settings.
-For instance, `logging.handler.NAME.level` can be used to set the logging level for a specific handler.
-All previously discussed features, such as marker filters and log level settings, are also applicable to these handlers.
+To further refine our logging system, we have incorporated handlers for more granular control over logging behavior.
+Each handler can be distinctly named and configured using the prefix `logging.handler.NAME`, where `NAME` serves as a unique identifier.
+This structure allows for the application of handler-specific settings.
+For instance, `logging.handler.NAME.level` is used to set the logging level for a specific handler, ensuring that all previously discussed features such as marker filters and log level settings are compatible.
+This setup is instrumental in creating dedicated log files or outputs for specific types of log messages, offering a focused view that is particularly useful in complex systems or during targeted analyses.

+A key aspect of the Logging System design is its performance, emphasizing maximum efficiency with as low an impact as possible on the running system.

 A particularly useful feature of handlers is the `inheritLevels` property.
 This boolean property determines whether the handler should inherit the default level configurations set globally.
 By default, `inheritLevels` is set to `true`.
 However, it can be turned off to create a handler that focuses exclusively on a specific aspect of logging, such as a particular marker.
 For example, if you need a handler that only logs entries marked with the `CRYPTO` marker, your configuration would look like this: